 - 1 cup hot water

 - 1tbsp Orgran gravy powder (or 1 cup of hot homemade red meat gravy)

 - 4-5 diced potatoes (I prefer 1 very large sweet potato)

 - 3-4 diced carrots (skin on too – saves time!)

-Place beef in the bottom of the slow cooker.
+Place vegetables, except peas or beans, in the bottom of the slow cooker.

 In a separate container (I used a mixing jug because it pours well) mix together the sauce, paste, water, powder and flakes and stir in the vegemite until it has dissolved.

 Mix well and pour over the meat and veg.
 Replace lid.